vilda/le/README.md

 -  *path* is an absolute path to the file you wish to follow
 -  *token* is the token for destination log created in Logentries

+Alternatively, instead of `token` specify `destination` parameter in the format of `host name/log name'.
+The agent will search for the host and log identified by their name and retrieve the token automatically.
+If the host or log does not exist, it is created.

+Example:

+	[name]
+	path = /path/to/log/file
+	destination = MyHost/MyLog

 Using local configuration only
 ------------------------------